ServerMonkey/cinac/README.md

 For the OS, install a fresh copy of [Debian 11 or 12](https://www.debian.org/download)
-Recommend following the Stable or Proposed release cykle.
+Recommend following the Stable or Proposed release cycle.

 ## INSTALLATION